 Types Of Sales According To The Target Audience

-- B2B Sales: B2B is a sales-type where businesses sell offerings to other businesses rather than end customers.
+- B2B Sales: B2B is a sales type where businesses sell offerings to other businesses rather than end customers.

 Types Of Sales According To How The Sales Is Performed

-- Inside Sales: Inside sales refer to the sale process where salesperson sells remotely, typically from an office, without even meeting the prospects.
+- Inside Sales: Inside sales refer to the sale process where a salesperson sells remotely, typically from an office, without even meeting the prospects.

-- Outside/Traditional Sales: Outside sales refer to the sales process where salesperson sells after actually meeting the prospects.
+- Outside/Traditional Sales: Outside sales refer to the sales process where the salesperson sells after actually meeting the prospects.